pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 We can see that on my PC, the app can handle about 20 RPS before the 95th percentile response time starts to spike.
 I didn't push it as far as it could go, because really I don't expect many people to use this app, but 300ms resonse is fine for a recipe query.

-A query with 250 matches runs in about 0.01-0.02s on my machine.
+A query with 250 matches runs in about 0.01 to 0.02s on my machine.

 ![](/images/hari/logs.png)

-On the VM, the same query runs in 0.04->0.08s, so 4x slower.
+On the VM, the same query runs in 0.04 to 0.08s, so 4x slower.

-Based off of my load tests, the VM should be able to handle at least 100 concurrent users before response times get up above 300ms, assuming that each of those concurrent users are making query requests once per second.
+Based off of my load tests, the VM should be able to handle at least 10 (simulated) concurrent users before response times get up above 300ms.
+Each of those simulated concurrent users are making query requests once per second.
 So in reality, a single $6 VM can probably handle significantly more real human users.

 #### Protecting against bad actors

 "What if a bad actor wants to saturate your site with requests?"

-Shit, I don't know.
+I don't know.
 I guess it will go down.
+Please don't spam my server.

 ### Results!

 I claimed that this project was built to solve a real problem.
 Here is my evidence for that claim:

 ![](/images/hari/cowboy%20candy.jpg)

+The problem has been solved, the jalapenos have been candied.
+There are no frameworks to hop between, I can move on with my life.